-Based on the 15% discount and the fair value of the option feature of this plan, this plan is considered compensatory.
+Based on the 15% discount and the fair value of the option feature of the ESPP, it is considered compensatory.
 Compensation expense is calculated using the fair value of the employees' purchase rights under the Black-Scholes model.

 The Company calculated the fair value of each employee stock purchase grant on the date of grant using the Black-Scholes option-pricing model using the following assumptions: